 HURT AT WORK IN SAN DIEGO OR IMPERIAL COUNTY?
 NO FEE UNLESS WE WIN CASH FOR YOU.
 CALL TODAY (619) 528-9800

 Head and brain injuries are some of the most serious workplace traumas that can be suffered.
 If you suspect a brain injury occurred at your job in San Diego, it’s crucial to take steps quickly to safeguard your rights.

-Workers at High Risk of Brain or Head Injuries
+Who is at a High Risk of Brain or Head Injuries?

 Virtually all professionals have some risk of head injury.
 However, construction workers are the most likely to sustain a head injury.
 Emergency first-responders such as police and firefighters are often at high risk as well, thanks to the dangerous conditions they work in.
 Logistics and manufacturing professionals working around heavy equipment should also beware.

-What to Do After a Head or Brain Injury at Work
+What Should I Do After a Head or Brain Injury?

 Will your brain injury merit compensation?
 As long as you were injured at the workplace while performing services for an employer, you may have a claim.